danfruehauf/Scripts/nagios/check_sql/README.md

  * Support any database supported by DBI
  * Run any query you'd like
  * Compare values returned in queries
+ * Regular expression matching on returned queries
+ * Return warning or critical based on thresholds (numeric results only)

 ## Simple Usage